KrzysztofPrzygoda/docs/linux/linux-guide.md

 ### Command Types

-There are 4 types of commands utilised in this document.
+There are 4 types of commands used in this document.

 #### Internal Builtin Commands